Posted by: Frank Eakin |

 • 3,600 young trees planted to absorb CO2.

-See our infographic which drives home the fact that fossil-sourced energy plans are a problem, and that it’s easy to help rid the grid of carbon by simply enrolling in a 100% green energy plan.
+See our infographic that shows that fossil-sourced energy is a problem, and that it’s easy to help rid the grid of carbon by simply enrolling in a 100% green energy plan.

 Resources: